-Other first point of contact centres, such as the Town's digital hub, library and leisure centres also act as primary customer facing spaces, and actively present a daily positive experiences to our community and always assist individuals to gain appropriate and timely information to assist them.
+Other first point of contact centres, such as the Town's Digital Hub, Library and Leisure Centres also act as primary customer facing spaces, and actively present a daily positive experiences to our community and always assist individuals to gain appropriate and timely information.

-A couple of customer service transactions also became possible to do online via our website, including animal registrations and renewals, and lodging requests with direct integration into the Town's CRM.
+A couple of customer service transactions also became possible to do online via our website, including animal registrations and renewals, and lodging requests with direct integration into the Town's CRMS.

-- 82.7% of people who contacted the Town's Customer Relations Team stated they were confident in the information provided - 80.9% of customers surveyed spoke positively of their interactions with the Town via our Net Promoter Score kiosks - 81% of calls to the Customer Relations Team were answered within 20 seconds - 137,864 phone calls to Administration Centre - 15,860 in person interactions at the Administration Centre - 29,108 phone calls to Leisurelife Centre - 41,037 phone calls to Aqualife Centre - 10,339 phone calls to Depot
+of people who contacted the Town's Customer Relations Team stated they were confident in the information provided of customers surveyed spoke positively of their interactions with the Town via our Net of calls to the Customer Relations Team were answered within 20 seconds in person interactions at the Administration Centre phone calls to Leisurelife Centre phone calls to Aqualife Centre phoné calls to Depot phone calls to Library